sinbad/SPUD/doc/faq.md

 result if you loaded your level and applied the same forces, each time things would play out slightly differently.

+## I have a runtime actor which is spawned automatically so SPUD shouldn't respawn it

+If it's a subclass of Pawns, GameModes, GameStates, PlayerStates and Characters then SPUD will automatically figure out it doesn't have to respawn them.
+For anything else, implement the `GetSpudRespawnMode` method on `ISpudObject` to change respawn behaviour.

 ## Player pawn falls through the level before it's streamed in!

 On spawning or loading a game, assuming your player pawn implements ISpudObject